Old Fashioned Butter Tarts

 Indulge in some sweet Old Fashioned Butter Tarts.
 This popular Canadian classic dessert recipe consists of flaky homemade pastry shells filled with a rich, buttery caramel filling.
 Passed down from my Mom, this is the best butter tart recipe you will find!

 This best ever recipe for Old Fashioned Butter Tarts is always included in my Holiday baking.
 But these sweet tarts are so delicious you will want to bake them all year long!
-My Mom's recipe for butter tarts has a perfect consistency of gooey, runny, sweet filling in made-from-scratch pastry shells.
+My Mom’s recipe for butter tarts has a perfect consistency of gooey, runny, sweet filling in made-from-scratch pastry shells.
 The tart shells are exceptionally buttery and flaky.
+Every family Christmas my Mom made Butter Tarts and they were always the first treat to disappear off her holiday baking tray!

 Are Butter Tarts really Canadian?